StylishPhoenix/House-Bot/README.md

 `/point_history`: Displays a embed that contains 10 entries of a house or user's point history.
 Using the arrow buttons will allow you to scroll through the list.

+`/leaderboard`: Displays an embed that contains 10 entries of a house's leaderboard, sorted by descending point value.
+Using the arrow buttons will allow you to scroll through the list.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.